 If you need a disability release form and our OSD disability verification form to take to your physician or mental health professional you can download it here: Release and Verification Form revised 8-28-18.pdf Complete the release form and either bring it or email it, along with the Disability Verification form to your medical care provider.
 Once they complete the Disability Verification form, upload it to your application.

-After submitting your application and uploading your documents, the OSD Director or a Disability Services Specialist will review your OSD online application and disability verification and will call you to set up an intake appointment.
+After submitting your application and uploading your documents, the OSD Director or a Disability Services Specialist will review your OSD online application and disability verification and will call you to set up an intake appointment** via phone or Zoom.